How much do eCommerce websites cost? (Updated For 2023)

 - How many products?

-- Will any of the products be available in varieties such as color, size, etc.?
+- Will any of the products be available in varieties (variations) such as color, size, etc.?

 - If any of the products have variations will those variations be price dependent?

-- Do you have the content ready for your eCommerce website or will you be needing assistance with content creation?
+- Do you have the content ready for your eCommerce shop or will you be needing assistance with content creation and organizing product data?

 - What about the product pictures and site graphics?